Italian ironclad Venezia

-Venezia was the second of two ironclad warships built for the Italian Regia Marina in the 1860s.
+Venezia was the second of two ironclad warships built for the Italian Regia Marina (Royal Navy) in the 1860s.
 She was armed with a main battery of eighteen 10 in guns in a central armored casemate.
 Her lengthy construction time, a result of her re-design from a broadside ironclad, quickly rendered her obsolescent compared to the new turret ships that began to enter service in the 1880s.
 As a result, her career was limited.
 She became a training ship in 1881 and served until 1895.
 Venezia was broken up for scrap the next year.

 Design

+Following the Second Italian War of Independence in 1859 that had pitted the Kingdom of Sardinia against the Austrian Empire, and which had led to the unification of Italy under the Sardinian throne, the new Regia Marina (Italian Navy) and the Austrian Navy embarked on ironclad construction programs that created an arms race between the two countries.
+The two Roma-class ironclads were ordered in 1863 as part of the race.
+Venezia was designed as a broadside ironclad, but other navies had developed the central battery ship while she was under construction, prompting the Italian Navy to re-design the ship as this new type.

 Venezia was 79.65 m long between perpendiculars; she had a beam of 17.48 m and an average draft of 7.6 m.
 She displaced 5722 LT normally and up to 6151 LT at full load.
 Her propulsion system consisted of one single-expansion steam engine that drove a single screw propeller, with steam supplied by six coal-fired, cylindrical fire-tube boilers that were vented through a single funnel.
 Her engine produced a top speed of 13 kn from 3670 ihp.
 She could steam for 1940 nmi at a speed of 10 kn.
 The ship was barque-rigged to supplement the steam engine.
 She had a crew of 549-551 officers and men.

-Venezia was designed as a broadside ironclad, but other navies had developed the central battery ship while she was under construction, prompting the Italian Navy to re-design the ship.
 She was armed with a main battery of eighteen 10 in guns placed in a central casemate.
 The central battery design allowed two guns to fire ahead and two to fire astern.
 The ship was protected by iron belt armor that was 5.9 in thick and extended for the entire length of the hull at the waterline.
 The casemate was protected with 4.75 in of iron plating.